rolandfarkasCOM/wp-nextgenimg-support/README.md

 ## Description

-A simple WordPress next generation image format support plugin, allow you to use WebP images on your WordPress Website.
+A simple WordPress next generation image format support plugin, allow you to use WebP or JPEG2000 images on your WordPress Website.

 Currently supports: WebP, JP2